It’s not uncommon for us to start working with a new client and discover that onsite-to-offer ratios are in the 5:1, 10:1, or even 15:1 range.

 The problem is that proxies are a double-edged sword.
 They hide what you’re getting at for both interviewers and candidates, which means things tend to go wrong in the assessment happening on both sides of the table.
 Without turning this essay into a book, my main advice is this: whenever there are directly relevant and important competencies that you can assess, assess those first.

 If you still need a hiring decision to rest atop a proxy, make it as explicit as possible for everyone.
-“This isn’t a coding interview, this is a strategic problem-solving interview.
+For example, you might clarify for the candidate: “This isn’t a coding interview, this is a strategic problem-solving interview.
 We’ll first ask behavioral questions to explore how you’ve used strategic thinking to solve problems in the past.
 Then we’ll ask some greatly simplified toy problems to see how you solve problems and utilize strategy in real-time.”

 For the behavioral part, you might try to dig into a technical challenge, or you might be ok with investigating their strategic skills when handling a people management quandary or a surprise challenge impacting a business deadline.

 For the skill assessment, maybe it’s more about problem-solving skills.
 If you’re looking for candidates’ ability to come up with approaches and analyze trade-offs, you may realize the coding is not even important.
-That is signal that you can uncover in a subsequent code review interview, or in a different module where they explain code they’ve written previously (ideally, this would be a patch you can also look at, too, or else they’ll have to paint you a detailed picture using words).
+That’s signal you can uncover in a subsequent code review interview, or in a different module where they explain code they’ve written previously.
+Ideally, this would be a patch you can also look at, too, or else they’ll have to paint you a detailed picture using words.

-Or perhaps, you do want to see them spend 5 minutes writing code, but you also tell interviewers not to waste time while the candidate nervously overlooks a missed semicolon or forgets a function name.
-Just tell them and move on; it’s noise to this particular signal.
+Or perhaps, you want to see them spend 5 minutes writing code.
+At the same time, you might also be telling interviewers not to waste time while the candidate nervously overlooks a missed semicolon or forgets a function name.
+Just state this and move on; it’s noise to this particular signal.

-- Learn if you are worth their time.
+- Learn if you’re worth their time.
 Excellent senior candidates have the privilege of being choosy, while also having limited free time and time-off.

 - Share their experience, strengths, and interests.
 Having a conversation where you ask some behavioral questions is ok, but giving a senior candidate a test before introductions is deeply unsatisfying.

-Regarding the first point, you can still hire for humility, ability to compromise, respect for the less empowered, etc. The point is that the leverage equation is different than when hiring college graduates.
+Regarding the first point, you can still make efficient hires for humility, ability to compromise, respect for the less empowered, etc. The goal is to understand that the leverage equation is different compared to hiring college graduates.
 In early-career hiring, it’s more common to ask candidates to prove they can code, often with very little veneer.

 For senior candidates, you want to maintain the initial human connection as much as possible.
 Reduce the onsite-to-offer ratio by making the initial phone screen assess more signal.

-You may need a 1-hr gate between a non-technical recruiter phone screen and the 4-5 hr onsite.
+You may need a 1-hour gate between a non-technical recruiter phone screen and the 4-5 hour onsite.
 However, before introducing new competencies into that gate, consider what your current interviews are doing right and what you may want to change.
 Move the common rejection reasons earlier.

 Work backward from job success.
 Getting the right answers to the wrong questions creates chaotic results, which is near impossible to improve iteratively.
-Once you know specifically what competencies are relevant and important to a hiring decision, the interview questions (and guides and structured rubrics) practically write themselves.
+Once you know specifically what competencies are relevant and important to an effective hiring decision, the interview questions (and guides and structured interview rubrics) practically write themselves.